 According to Scheler, ressentiment is directed against lasting situations rather than against single events.
 Contingent events are single events.
 Despite its diffuse nature, the evil is presented as necessary and not as random.
 Because the evil’s structure is coherent, the spite or the anger cannot be relieved through vengeance, work, violence, robbery, or revolution: the enemy is simply too systematic.

 Kitsch and Conspiracy

-Conspiracy theories -- as well as ressentiment -- are kitsch because they are narcissistic: they recycle subjective feelings.
+Unwarranted conspiracy theories -- as well as ressentiment -- are kitsch because they are narcissistic: they recycle subjective feelings.
 Indulgence in one’s misery means that one does not realistically face problems in order to solve them.
 Instead, misery is transposed into the more “aesthetic” level of indulgence.
-Like the narcissist, the conspiracy theorist does not accept any insult to his vanity.
-The loss he believes to have experienced makes him delve into a pool of ressentiment from which he rarely reemerges.
-Both conspiracy theories and ressentiment are defense mechanisms dealing with life’s negative components.
+Like the narcissist, the conspiratorial mindset does not accept any insult to its vanity.
+The loss it believes to have experienced makes it delve into a pool of ressentiment from which it rarely reemerges.
+Both baseless conspiracy theories and ressentiment are defense mechanisms dealing with life’s negative components.
 Indulgence in one’s own misery overlaps with Scheler’s ressentiment, which establishes an interesting link between ressentiment and kitsch.

 French Philosophy of Contingency